nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 ===============

 Public MQTT brokers might be unstable.
-If you experience problems connecting to the MQTT broker, try switching to another MQTT broker by changing the value of the :kconfig:`CONFIG_MQTT_BROKER_HOSTNAME` configuration option.
+If you experience problems connecting to the MQTT broker, try switching to another MQTT broker by changing the value of the :ref:`CONFIG_MQTT_BROKER_HOSTNAME <CONFIG_MQTT_BROKER_HOSTNAME>` configuration option.

 .. note::
-   If the :kconfig:`CONFIG_MQTT_BROKER_HOSTNAME` configuration option is changed and the overlay TLS configuration is used, the included CA certificate must be updated with the CA certificate for the newly configurated MQTT broker.
+   If the :ref:`CONFIG_MQTT_BROKER_HOSTNAME <CONFIG_MQTT_BROKER_HOSTNAME>` configuration option is changed and the overlay TLS configuration is used, the included CA certificate must be updated with the CA certificate for the newly configurated MQTT broker.